The Department of Anthropology's Diploma and Awards Ceremony for 2021 is put on hold until further notice due to the ongoing COVID-19 global pandemic.

-- Undergraduates should have completed at least 160 units toward graduation and have faculty advisor approval.
+• B.A. students should have completed at least 160 units and confirmed faculty advisor approval.

-- M.A. students should have completed at least 36 units and faculty advisor approval.
+• M.A. students should have completed at least 36 units and confirmed faculty advisor approval.

-- Ph.D. students must have Dissertation Reading Committee Advisor Approval.
+• Ph.D. students must have “ABD” status, TGR enrollment (Graduation Quarter Petition Submission if appropriate), and Dissertation Reading Committee Advisor approval.